dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 ## Using a CREATE TABLE AS (CTAS) statement

-> ***NOTE*** For more Information, see [CREATE TABLE AS SELECT (CTAS)](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-ctas) in the Azure Synapse Analytics documention.
+> ***NOTE*** For more Information, see [CREATE TABLE AS SELECT (CTAS)](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-ctas) in the Azure Synapse Analytics documentation.

 For example, the following code creates a new DimProduct table based on the results of a query that retrieves data from the StageProduct table: